akien-mga/godot-old-wiki/gdscript.md

 45 | Base 10 Integer
 0x8F51 | Base 16 (hex) Integer
 3.14, 58.1e-10 | Floating Point Number (real)
-â€™Helloâ€™, â€œHiâ€ | Strings
+'Hello', "Hi" | Strings
+"""Hello, Dude""" | Multiline String
 @"Node/Label" | Node Path or StringName

 ##  Comments

-Anything from a â€™#â€™ to the end of the line is ignored and is considered a comment.
+Anything from a '#' to the end of the line is ignored and is considered a comment.

 ```python
 # This is a comment